-Microphones Stereo Microphone ME-1 Accessory terminal accessories The D5500 is equipped with an accessory terminal for WR-1 and WR-R10 wireless remote controllers , MC-DC2 remote cords, and GP-1/GP-1A GPS units, which connect with the ◀ mark on the connector aligned with the ▶ next to the accessory terminal (close the connector cover when the terminal is not in use).
-USB and A/V • UC-E23 and UC-E6 USB cables (□ 93): The supplied UC-E23 connector cable is not available for separate purchase; purchase accessories UC-E6 cables instead.
-EG-CP16 audio/video cables HDMI cables HDMI Cable HC-E1: An HDMI cable with a type C connector for connection to the camera and a type A connector for connection to HDMI devices.
+Microphones Stereo Microphone ME-1\

+Accessory terminal accessories

+The D5300 is equipped with an accessory terminal for WR-1 and WR-R10 wireless remote controllers, MC-DC2 remote cords, and GP-1/GP-1A GPS units, which connect with the ◀ mark on the connector aligned with the ▶ next to the accessory terminal (close the connector cover when the terminal is not in use).

+USB and A/V connector accessories

+- UC-E17 and UC-E6 USB cables (\$\sime\$ 61): The supplied UC-E17 cable is not available for separate purchase; purchase UC-E6 cables instead. - EG-CP16 audio/video cables - \ A wireless remote controller can not be attached at the same time as an ME-1 stereo microphone.
+Attempting to forcibly attach accessories can damage the camera or accessory.